ferreiracamilo/mercadolibre-search-abs/README.md

 [<img src="https://i.imgur.com/hpIXVFe.png" width="50%">](https://www.youtube.com/watch?v=LCo2aUeQY50 "mercadolibre search abs Demo")

 ## Brief Explanation to execute
-With any of executions below is possible to update value for -Dbrowser variable to launch a different browser
+Any of the executions below has a parameter called 'browser' to specify the browser to launch

 It is required to install Java 11 -preferred one- or greather for execution.